Skip to content

 latencyMs: { sensitivity: 0.5, driftThreshold: 4 }

-Bind health checks to a system, with optional threshold overrides.
+Bind health checks to a system, with optional threshold and notification overrides.

 apiVersion: checkstack.io/v1alpha1